 As Andorra has no armed force, the National Police force is the sole armed authority and is responsible for fighting against terrorism.
-The Criminal Police Division is in charge of these tasks and it is the National Focal Point for the Counter-Terrorism Network to the OSCE and for the CODEXTER at the Council of Europe.
+The Criminal Police Division is in charge of these tasks and it is the National Focal Point for the Counter-Terrorism Network to the OSCE and for the Committee on Counter-Terrorism (CDCT) at the Council of Europe.
 Respecting the recommendations of the United Nations Security Council, as well as the recommendations of the INTERPOL organization, Interpol channels are used to transmit urgent and/or relevant information related to terrorism.